Gavriil1/CI_PP4_TD/README.md

 </details>

-15. As an Admin, I want to filter users by staff, superuser, or active status.
+15. As an Admin, I want to filter user by staff , superuser or active status.

 **Step** | **Expected Result** | **Actual Result**
 ------------ | ------------ | ------------ |